microsoft/openshift-rhsummit-lab/labDocs/Part3.md

     ```bash
       > ssh -p 2200 <YOUR_ADMIN_USERNAME>@<MASTER_NODE_URL>
     ```
-1. Open `/etc/origin/master/master-config.yaml` with your favorite text editor
+1. Open `/etc/origin/master/master-config.yaml` with your favorite text editor (requires root)
 1. Find the section that looks like this:
     ```bash
         oauthConfig: